ellisp/blog-source/_posts/2025-10-18-homicide-and-gini.md

 <object type="image/svg+xml" data='/img/0303-faceted.svg' width='100%'><img src='/img/0303-faceted.png' width='100%'></object>

-If we had a random slope as well, the result would look like the dark grey lines in these plots&mdash;a different relationship for each country.
+If we had a random slope as well, the result would look closer to the dark grey lines in these plots&mdash;a different relationship for each country.
 But I hadn't done this, because I judged there just weren't enough observations per country for a random slope (many countries in fact have a single observation&mdash;economic inequality is difficult and costly to measure, needing a special household consumption survey if possible).
 So my models look more like the pale red ribbon shown here:

 What's happening is that we have two things going on:

-* inequality *between* countries does quite a good job of explaining differences in homicide rates
+* Inequality *between* countries does quite a good job of explaining differences in homicide rates.
-* *within* each country that has observations over multiple years, there is much less relationship between the two; and where there is a relationship, it differs country by country.
+* *Within* each country that has observations over multiple years, there is much less relationship between the two variables; and where there is a relationship, it differs country by country.
 For example, judging by the the black dot representing the most recent point, Australia and the United States look to have gotten more unequal over time but less homicides; Mexico has gotten less unequal and more homicides; whereas Russia, Ukraine and the UK have had decreases in both inequality and homicides.
 In other words, for Russia, Ukraine and the UK, the within-country data matches the between-country positive rleationship between inequality and homicide, but Australia, USA and Mexico have a negative relationship between the two variables.

 Another way of looking at this is to say that the random country intercept absorbs the variance in homicide that could be instead explained by that country's enduring average inequality.
 But we don't have "enduring, average inequality" as a variable in model2.
 If we calculate a proxy for that the obvious way (average of the inequality values we have for that country, disregarding the fact that they come from different years for each country), we can look at the relationship between this "enduring inequality" and the country intercepts in `model2`, and we see a strong positive relationship.
 That's the middle left panel (a scatter plot) in the chart below, as well as the middle top correlation (0.608, well different from zero).